-In addition to the general policy requirements in the Amended Core Strategy and the Development Management Policies in Chapter 7, with particular reference to Policy DM2 Allocated Sites, and Policy DM3 Developer Contributions and Planning Obligations, development on this site will be subject to the following:
+In addition to the general policy requirements in the Amended Core Strategy and the Development Management Policies in Chapter 7, with particular reference to Policy DM2 Allocated Sites, and Policy DM3 Developer Contributions and Planning Obligations, and Policy DM5(b) regarding flood risk, development on this site will be subject to the following:

-- The requirements of the Newark Showground Policy Area; - The preparation of a site specific Master Plan for the allocation setting out the location of various land uses and a phasing policy for new development; - Until appropriate improvements have been made to the A1/A46/A17 Junction, employment development will not be considered appropriate.
-Any proposed development will need to demonstrate that it will not generate significant a.m. and p.m. peak traffic as part of any planning application.
+- The requirements of the Newark Showground Policy Area; - The preparation of a site-specific Master Plan for the allocation setting out the location of various land uses and a phasing policy for new development; - Until appropriate improvements have been made to the A1/A46/A17 Junction, employment development will not be considered appropriate.
+Any any proposed development will need to demonstrate that it will not generate significant a.m. and p.m. peak traffic as part of any planning application.